LennartOlsen/pca-digits/readme.md

 ## PCA on handwritten digits
 _This is excersise 2 of the Machine Learning Course on SDU (all excersises are completed with the 100dpi setting)_

-Exercises :

->3.5.
-Lastly take two different ciphers and compare the 10 first scores and see if you can see a difference.
-Try also this were you take the mean for all 400 of these ciphers and compare the first 10 scores

 ### Excersise 1.1 & 1.1.1
 The following graphs show the influence/variance (the y axis) for the first 10pcs (the x axis).
 Graph pca_set_group_10_12 hows the data for the person independent data set, this includes all memebers of group 10 and 12.